Protecting your right to file a mechanics lien starts with the Preliminary Notice.

 - How many times can you file a Preliminary Notice?

-Preliminary Notice: What is it?
+Preliminary Notice for Construction Projects: What is it?

 The Preliminary Notice is a legal document that contractors, subcontractors, and suppliers must serve to give them the ability to record a mechanics lien.
 In other words, not serving a preliminary notice stops the contractor from pursuing further solutions to demand the retainage in case of non-payment.